JoshGlasson/freshco/readme.md

 `npm install` to get the necessary packages

-`nodemon` is used to run the server, it reloads it upon saving any changes to the files `esm` allows you to use ES6 imports
+`nodemon` is used to run the server, it reloads it upon saving any changes to the files.

+`esm` allows you to use ES6 imports

 Run the code with `nodemon -r esm index.js`